pastdev/clconf/README.md

 # clconf
-`clconf` provides a utility for merging multiple config files and extracting values using a path string.
+`clconf` provides a utility for merging multiple config files and extracting values using a path string.  `clconf` is both a _library_, and a _command line application_.

-See `clconf --help` for details.
+For details, see `clconf --help`.

 ## Background
 `clconf` was primarily designed for use in